 The choir has performed with the Philadelphia Orchestra, Philadelphia Ballet, the Philly POPS, Opera Philadelphia and the Curtis Institute.
 Venues have included the Kimmel Center for the Performing Arts, the Academy of Music in Philadelphia, and Carnegie Hall in New York City.

 The Emmy-winning and Grammy-nominated Philadelphia Boys Choir has performed under the batons of Maestros Eugene Ormandy, Riccardo Muti, Zubin Mehta, Klaus Tennstedt, Wolfgang Sawallisch and Yannick Nézet-Séguin in concerts with the Philadelphia Orchestra.

 The Choir has appeared on Good Morning America, Saturday Night Live, The Today Show and many other television programs.
 It is often featured to sing at Philadelphia Phillies and Philadelphia Eagles games.

 Philadelphia Boys Choir & Chorale alumni have gone on to enjoy distinguished careers in music, theater and the arts.
 Some notable alumni include:

 Benj Pasek – Broadway Composer, Justin Hopkins – Opera Singer (Bass), Dave Lieberman – Food Network Personality and Chef, James A. Pierce, III – Actor, Jeffrey Smith – PBCC Artistic Director, Shawn Stockman – of the R&B group Boyz II Men, John Stroud – PBCC Associate Music Director, Ukee Washington – KYW-TV News Anchor, Lawrence Zazzo – Opera Singer (Countertenor).

-In 2011, its sister organization the Philadelphia Girls Choir was founded.
+In 2011, the Philadelphia Girls Choir was founded.